EPIC-Campus-LPS/dsa-f24-doublylinkedlist-maevegillies/README.md

 You will at least need to a default constructor that creates an empty list.

 *Tip:* Create a new class called `DoublyLinkedList` then add `implements List` to the header.
-Then use the context actions to populate your class with all the required method headers and Javadoc comments.
+Then use the context actions to populate your class with all the required method headers and Javadoc comments(this will save you a lot of time!).
 Since you are implementing an interface that uses generics, you will need to use `Object` in place of `E` for your program.
 If you run into errors when creating and manipulating node, _casting_ should help resolve the error.

 Your class should produce the stated output for the given program.
 **This is not a comprehensive test of the functionality of your class.
 You are responsible for rigorously testing your own program.**